davorg/dmp/chapters/chapter07.md

 When an ASCII character is written to a file, what is actually written is the binary version of the ASCII code for the given character.
-For example the number 123 would be written to the file as 00110001 00110010 00110011 (the binary equiva- lents of 49, 50, and 51).
+For example the number 123 would be written to the file as 00110001 00110010 00110011 (the binary equivalents of 49, 50, and 51).
 The advantage of this type of data is that it is very easy to write software that allows users to make sense of the data.
-All you need to do is con- vert each byte of data into its equivalent ASCII character.
+All you need to do is convert each byte of data into its equivalent ASCII character.
 The major disadvantage is the amount of space used.
 In the previous example we used 3 bytes of data to store a number, but if we had stored the binary number 01111011 (the binary equivalent of 123) we could have used a third of the space.

-For this reason, there are a number of applications which store data in binary for- mat.
+For this reason, there are a number of applications which store data in binary format.
 In many cases these are proprietary binary formats which are kept secret so that one company has a competitive advantage over another.
 A good example of this is spreadsheets.
 Microsoft and Lotus have their own spreadsheet file format and,